carmine560/blogger-posts/README.md

 ![A screenshot of GNOME Terminal where test-blogger-posts.sh was executed.](https://dl.dropboxusercontent.com/s/1jas1x44uaw5ewl/20210509T004526.png)

+This script creates the directory `$HOME/Downloads/test-blogger-posts.sh` if it does not exist and saves response bodies in there.

 ## Usage ##

 The functions of the script `blogger-posts.sh` require the variable